Pratyaksh Mehrotra

 For years now, Twitter has had a widespread spambot problem.
 These spambots engage in a wide range of activities, from crypto scams to 2FA frauds.

-On December 1st, Elon announced he's begun to purge spambots:
+On December 1st, Elon announced he had begun to purge spambots:

 A few days later, I wanted to test if spambots had reduced on the platform.
 To do so, I posted this Tweet:

-This further reinforced my belief that Twitter had dealt a great deal with spambots.
+This further hardened my belief that Twitter had dealt a great deal with spambots.

-While there's The Great Purge of Twitter Bots, some legitimate accounts were also misidentified as bots and they automatically unfollowed people.
-These cases were reported by some people belonging to tech communities on Twitter, but I don't have a specific Tweet to refer to here.
-I think this one-time friendly fire is acceptable, given the fact that Twitter's solving a bigger problem.
+While The Great Purge of Twitter Bots was going on, some legitimate accounts were also misidentified as bots and they automatically unfollowed some users from their following list.
+These cases were reported by some belonging to tech communities on Twitter, but I don't have a specific Tweet to refer to here.
+I think this one-time friendly fire could be acceptable, given the fact that Twitter was solving a bigger problem and something much bigger was at stake here.

 The Twitter Files

 One of the most important decisions that Elon has taken since his acquisition is the release of Twitter Files.
 The Twitter Files are a set of internal Twitter records, documents, chat screenshots, and emails among other things that reveal what has been going on behind the scenes at Twitter, from government collusion to censoring satire.
 This sets new transparency standards for tech companies to live up to.
-This is what transparency should be like.
+This is what transparency means, in its most transparent form (pun intended).

-By releasing these files, one thing has become clear to the world: you're only shown what they want you to see.
-Everything that doesn't go with their narrative is de-amplified or censored to the bottom of a bottomless pit.
+By releasing The Twitter Files, one thing had become clear to the world: you're shown what they want you to see.
+Anything else that doesn't align with their narrative was de-amplified or censored to the bottom of a bottomless pit.

 Here are some of the released Twitter Files, stacked in one list: